hanyangclarence/My_Project/README.md

 !!
 Then maybe when generating caption, we can also do this.
 So that we can generate music and motion caption separately.

+## Attempt 2.2: Maybe add another task embedding for different generation task
+Since music can sometime attend to motion (previous or all) and sometimes not, it may confuse it.
+So just add another embedding to signify which task it is in.